ckglidden/UPCH-species-distribution-tutorial/README.md

 ### 1. Presence-background species distribution models
 > For this model we are using _C. torquatus_ as a focal species, and all other passerine birds as background species.
 The background species helps to  us to understand the difference between the focal species and the average landscape over which songbirds are sampled (thus accounting for sampling bias in the occurrence points).
-Point data was downloaded from GBIF using the ["download_gbif_points.R" code](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/download_gbif_points.R).
+Point data was downloaded from GBIF using the ["0_download_gbif_points.R" code](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/0_download_gbif_points.R).

 ![Figure 1.
 Distribution of points](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/final_figures/c_torquatus_sdm_point_distribution.png)
 **Figure 1.** Distribution of the focal species (_C. torquatus_) and background species thinned to 100m grid cells.
 The number of background points was further reduced by using a background point probability mask and sampling 2 * the no. of occurrence points (65 _C. torquatus_ points; 130 bkg points).
-The code used to create the probability surface and sample the background points is in the ["download_gbif_points.R" code](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/download_gbif_points.R).
+The code used to create the probability surface and sample the background points is in the ["0_download_gbif_points.R" code](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/0_download_gbif_points.R).
 An example of using a background mask to sample background points can be found in [Moyes et al. 2016](https://parasitesandvectors.biomedcentral.com/articles/10.1186/s13071-016-1527-0).

 #### Uploading point data to GEE :mosquito:
 >Once you have your occurrence data downloaded, you should upload it to GEE so that you can download geospatial covariates per point.
 Make sure the dataframe has numerical longitude (x) and latitude (y) coordinates (in decimal degrees) as separate columns.
 I also add a row identifier in case I need to match the points to other datasets or bind multiple datasets after downloading geospatial data.